juusokasperi/42/README.md

   since va_arg leads to undefined behaviour if it tries to read a character as a string.
 Probably ok, since regular printf doesn't work with false flags either.
 - To compile for testing, run `make` inside tests/ folder.
+- In linux null pointer with %p returns (nil), on macOS 0x0.
+To change from linux version to mac implementation, just remove lines 61&62 from print_ptr.c

 ### Get_next_line
 _Started 2024/08/12_